Teoroo-CMC/PiNN/doc/datasets/implemented.rst

 Implemented loaders
 ===================

-For common QML datasets, we provide the function to directly load the dataset.
+For some commonly used datasets, we provide the function to directly load the dataset.
 The loaders might be limited by IO, but if you have enough memory, you can simply cache the dataset with ``dataset.cache()`` or convert them to tfrecords.

-The RuNNer Format
+The RuNNer format
 -----------------

 RuNNer data (used by the RuNNer code: